hhjoy/sta380-predictive-modeling/Exercise 1/STA_380_Part_2_-_Exercises_1.md

 ![](STA_380_Part_2_-_Exercises_1_files/figure-html/unnamed-chunk-15-1.png)

 However, the 4-week value at risk at the 5% level is $ -5041.60 for the even split portfolio, $ -2309.13 for the safe portfolio, and $ -11292.37 for the risky portfolio.
-Thus, greater returns come at the cost of higher risk.
+Thus, the potential for greater returns comes at the cost of higher risk.

 ```r
 # Calculate value at risk aat the 5% level for each portfolio